TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/IOMDHALDev/soft/ReadMe.txt

 * Open your main hard disc (left click on the hard disc iconbar icon)

-* Copy the '!Boot' application from this zip file on top of your existing one, this will add the softloader to your boot time Choices
+* Copy the '!Boot' application from this zip file on top of your existing one, this will add the softloader to your boot resources

 * Be aware that if your boot application contains RISC OS 3 specific items these will probably not be compatible with RISC OS 5, so additional manual